WVURAIL/dspira-lessons/_posts/2020-11-12-RaspberryPi-OsInstall.md

 My current favorite system includes only one GPIO Labs Neutral hydrogen amplifier, a SDRPlay RSP1A, the GPS hat, a Power Over Ethernet “hat” with fan (not a splitter), a bias-tee and Raspberry Pi 4 with metal standoffs.
 The computer and amplifier are connected directly to the horn in metal boxes.
 The assembly of these components will also be described elsewhere.

 To test proper operations, the 50 Ohm Load is also needed.
-This 50 Ohm noise source input provides power than all the power the horn will collect from the sky!
+This 50 Ohm noise source input provides more power than all the power the horn will collect from the sky!

 You can certainly improve on these designs.
 Give one a try, then improve your telescope.